Home Loan Repayment: 5 cost-effective ways to repay your home loan

 A home loan enables one to achieve one’s dream of being a proud homeowner.
 However, it is also the biggest financial commitment one decides to make.
-Home loan repayments are done in equal monthly instalments over a loan period of at least 10 to 25 years.
+Home loan repayments are done in equal monthly instalments (EMIs) over a loan period of at least 10 to 25 years.
 Managing your loan repayments will not only ensure an early relief from your debt, but also effectively reduce the interest you pay over the tenure of the loan.

 Here are some tips on how to manage your home loan repayments in the most cost-effective manner: